MicrosoftDocs/dynamics365smb-docs/business-central/LocalFunctionality/Mexico/how-to-create-deposits.md

 ---
-    title: How to Create Deposits
+    title: How to Create Deposits [MX]
-    description: You can make deposits to maintain a transaction record that contains information that can be applied to outstanding invoices and credit memos.
+    description: You can make deposits to maintain a transaction record that contains information that can be applied to outstanding invoices and credit memos in the Mexican version.

     author: SorenGP